Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Introduction

 Despite its success, the sampling process for diffusion models is extremely slow and the computational cost is high.
 In DDPMs \cite{DDPM}, for instance, 1000 steps are typically needed to generate samples.
-Several works have attempted to accelerate the sampling process \cite{DPMsolver1, DPMsolver2, zhang2022fast}.
-In addition, \cite{zhang2022fast} pointed out that there were dramatically different performances in terms of discretization error and training error when they trained the score function of SGM on different datasets. \cite{Karras} proposed to learn a denoiser and showed the relationship between the denoiser and the score function.
-This denoiser is similar to our proposed function CEM (see below) for empirical distributions.
-However, the asymptotic behavior of denoiser, as well as one in CEM, is not trivial for general distributions.
-It was only observed in numerical experiments while not rigorously proved in theory.
-Our current work aims to provide a mathematical analysis for such observations.
+Several works have attempted to accelerate the sampling process \cite{DPMsolver1, DPMsolver2, zhang2022fast,DistillDiffModel,jolicoeur-martineau2021gotta,zhang2023gddim,Distillation1,Distillation2}.
+In addition, \cite{zhang2022fast} pointed out that there were dramatically different performances in terms of discretization error and training error when they trained the score function of SGM on different datasets. {On theoretical side, several recent works have shown the convergence bound for diffusion models, for instance \cite{bortoli2021diffusion,lee2022convergence,schen2023sampling,hchen2023improved}.
+It is then natural to seek justifications for the gap between practical costly performance and theoretical convergence guarantee. }

+{In fact, the aforementioned theoretical results require the score function to be approximated well by a neural network, in the $L^2$ or $L^\infty$ sense.
+While in practice, when dealing with singular data distributions (for example, distributions supported on a lower-dimensional manifold), the assumptions on well-approximated score may not be tractable.
+To this end, our current work aims to provide a mathematical characterization of the score and adaptions of the diffusion models based on the mathematical analysis.}

-\textbf{Main Contributions of this work:} (1) By exploring a unified framework based on reverse-time SDE, we show that the training process of DDPM and SGM is approximating a conditional expectation functional (score function) by minimizing the mean-squared prediction error.
-(2) Furthermore, we rigorously characterize the singularity of the score function when the target distribution is defined on an embedded manifold.
-This justifies the singularities observed in numerical experiments in \cite{zhang2022fast}.
-(3) We then propose a new score function that bypasses the problem of training a singular function and significantly improves the efficiency of the training process.
+\textbf{Main Contributions of this work:} (1) We rigorously characterize the singularity of the score function when the target distribution is supported on an embedded submanifold.
+This justifies the singularities observed in numerical experiments in \cite{zhang2022fast}, and mentioned in \cite{schen2023sampling,hchen2023improved,lee2022convergence,bortoli2022convergence,chen2023score,nachmani2021non}.
+(2) We propose a parameterization of score function {(conditional expectation model, CEM)} bypasses the problem of modeling a singular function and significantly improves the efficiency of the training process.
+(3) {Based on the asymptotic analysis of the singularities, we configure the proposed parameterization (CEM), over the loss weighting during training and the sampling schedule.}